Skip to main content

 "Against the world."
 That made her smile.

 "Against the world."
 She agreed.
 At the moment, she wished he would hold her.
 At that moment, Pratap wanted to kiss her forehead.
 Eyes met in longing.
 As though they could read each other's thoughts.
 She drew away and turned her back on him.
-He lay on his back to her.
+He lay on his back for her.
 The nights were getting longer.

 Popular posts from this blog